airbytehq/glossary/content/term/metrics layer.md

 ---
-title: "What is a Metrics Layer"
+title: "What is a Metrics Layer?"
 tags:
 - data engineering
 ---